CorentinJGosling/MED-ADHD/README.md

 ## Description of the database

 The MED-EAGG project is a database of 151 randomized controlled trials (RCTs) exploring the efficacy/safety of pharmacological interventions for people with Attention-Deficit/Hyperactivity Disorder (ADHD).
-The collection of the data from these RCTS has been performed within the context of a network meta-analysis led by Prof Samuele Cortese (University of Southampton), on the behald of the European ADHD Guidelines Group (EAGG).
+The collection of the data from these RCTS has been performed within the context of a network-meta-analysis[https://pubmed.ncbi.nlm.nih.gov/30097390/] led by Prof Samuele Cortese (University of Southampton), on the behald of the European ADHD Guidelines Group (EAGG).

 ## Steps for a project using the MED-ADHD dataset